 1 clove garlic, grated

 1 TBL olive oil

 8 bamboo skewers, soaked in water for 30 minutes

-Combine Arabian Baharat, mint, parsley, green onion, garlic, salt and olive oil together.
+Combine Arabian Baharat (or Persian Advieh), mint, parsley, green onion, garlic, salt and olive oil together.
 Add to ground lamb and mix until well combined.

 Divide spiced lamb into four equal parts, then divide each quarter into four again to create 16 balls.